 I was recently perusing the magazine rack at a local store and I saw the headline “Simple Summer Meals – Healthy Veggie Recipes” on the cover of Family Circle magazine.
 Normally I wouldn’t pick up Family Circle unless I’ve been sitting in a doctor’s office waiting room too long, but I wanted to see what mainstream America’s idea of healthy veggie recipes was.
 I wasn’t surprised to see that most of the recipes actually contained a large portion of meat, but there was one bean and veggie dish that intrigued me.
 I decided to switch it up a little by removing some of the oil, exchanging white potatoes for sweet potatoes and omitting the cheese.
 (Why do so many recipes call for cheese?)
 Here’s what I came up with.
 This is the perfect dish to make with your mid-summer vegetable harvest, and there are some sweet potatoes to remind us that fall’s just around the corner.
-It’s not really ratatouille, but it’s close enough that decided to run with the name.

 - 1 tablespoon olive oil

 - 1 large eggplant

 - 2 sweet potatoes

 - 1/4 cup vegetable broth

 Cut the eggplant, zucchini, tomatoes and sweet potatoes into thin slices, about 1/4″ thick.
 You can use a mandolin or a food processor, but I just used a sharp knife and cut carefully.
 Place all of the vegetable slices into a large bowl and toss with the broth, herbs de Provence, 1/4 teaspoon black pepper, and 1/2 teaspoon of salt.
 Set aside.

 In a medium pan, saute the onion and garlic in the olive oil over medium heat until the onion is translucent, about 5 minutes.